MEAdams/BibleVox/README.md

 # Project Name: _BibleVox_

 ### Updated: 04/26/2017
 All utility software has now been ported to my git directory structure (and pushed to the GitHub repository).
-I next will be adding documentation their use.
+I next will be adding documentation for their use.
 Until they all become integrated into a top-level document, simply visit a directory of interest and look for a ".md" documentation file to read about the contents of that directory.

 MEAdams